aosasona/fastify-sqlite/README.md

 # Fastify-SQLITE-Auth

-This ia s simple Fastify API with token-based authentication (expires in 1 day)
+This is simple Fastify API with token-based authentication (expires in 1 day)

 ## Usage (Development)